microsoft/ApplicationInsights-dotnet/src/Microsoft.ApplicationInsights/Extensibility/Implementation/Experimental/readme.md

 ## Developers: How to use

 There is no central storage of feature names.
 There is no centralized caching of feature evaluations.

-You may define a new feature at any time by declaring a string and invoking: `telemetryConfiguration.EvaluateExperimentalFeature("exampleFeature")`
+You should evaluate and cache the result in your class.

 ```